joeording3/enhanced-video-downloader-2024/README.md

 ### History & Resume

 View past downloads in History (filter by status, domain).
 History is stored in a single JSON file at `<download_dir>/history.json` by default (configurable via Options → History File or `HISTORY_FILE`).
 Entries include full metadata ingested from yt-dlp's `.info.json`.
 Use Resume partials in options to recover interrupted tasks.
 For galleries, the server invokes `gallery-dl` with continuation enabled and the configured download directory, attempting to resume previously started gallery downloads.

 ## Configuration

-Server configuration is derived from environment variables (and persisted to `.env` by CLI helpers) and includes:
+Server configuration is derived from environment variables (and persisted to `.env` by API/CLI) and
+includes:

 - `server_port`: The port the server listens on (default: 5001, but see port discovery).
 - `download_dir`: Directory where downloaded videos are saved (e.g.,